blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 ```

-This didn't work, and that's because I got impatient and didn't realise that the file is getting deleted as soon as the it's done iterating through the addresses, since our script has just a few lines, it get deleted before I even try to hit the uploaded file.
+This didn't work, and that's because I got impatient and didn't realise that the file is getting deleted as soon as it's done iterating through the addresses, since our script has just a few lines, it gets deleted before we even try to hit the uploaded file.
 ```php
   # Delete the uploaded file.
         @unlink($final_path);